Ann Kirkpatrick ContactBack to top

 - Ethnicity: White/Caucasian

 - Family: Married (Roger Curley); 4 children

 Democrat Ann Kirkpatrick returned to the House in 2012 after serving one term and losing her bid for reelection in 2010.
-In seeking to give Native Americans a greater voice in Washington, she literally tries to speak their language; she grew up speaking Apache and is in the process of learning Navajo.
+In seeking to give Native Americans a greater voice in Washington, she literally tries to speak their language; she grew up speaking Apache and took lessons to learn Navajo.

 Kirkpatrick hails from the White Mountain Apache Nation reservation in eastern Arizona.
 Her father owned a general store and her mother was a public school teacher.
 Her uncle, William Bourdon, served in the state legislature, and while still in elementary school, Kirkpatrick campaigned for him.
 After earning her bachelor’s degree from University of Arizona, she spent two years teaching in Tucson.
 She subsequently earned a law degree and worked as a prosecutor for the Coconino County Attorney’s Office, specializing in drug crime cases.
 She later served as the city attorney of Sedona.